queryluke/masseffect-5e-data/data/class-features/fighting-style-sentinel.md

 __Defense.__ +1 AC.

-__Double Tap Expert.__ When you use your bonus action to make a Double Tap attack, you can add your ability modifier to the damage of the second attack.

 __The Free Hand__ When holding no more than one light, non-two-handed weapon, you gain a +2 bonus to hit with ranged power attacks.

 __Protection.__ When a creature you can see attacks a target other than you that is within <me-distance length="5" />